kristianmandrup/marko-semantic-ui/README.md

 Use Jade to develop templates.
 Then run `gulp jade:marko` to generate marko templates!

-When you are happy with your changes, create index files for components by running `node indexes.js` or simply `npm prepublish`.
+When you are happy with your changes, create index files for components by running:

-Note: it should be autorun before `npm publish`
+`node indexes.js`

+Or via npm:

+`npm run index`

 License
 -------